 John Paul II, a Holy Father in the Catholic Church and the Bishop of Rome, commonly known as The Pope, died in 2005.

-Funerals are such an interesting process, they help us to deal with grief and move forward after the loss of a loved one.
-When a significat religious figure such as the pope dies you are sure that the procession is ordered and exact.
+Funerals are such an interesting process.
+They help us to deal with grief and move forward after the loss of a loved one.
+When a significant religious figure such as the pope dies, you can be sure that the procession will be ordered and exact.
 Even though John Paul II veered from some traditions of the Catholic Church and leaned on some of his personal and unique convictions, his funeral was nothing short of traditional.

 Death & Funeral Preparations for a Pope

-After the death of John Paul was confirmed, the Camerlengo removed the Fisherman’s Ring from John Paul’s finger, the ring the pope wears as a signet and seal to stamp documents, and crushed the ring with a silver hammer to prevent anyone using the signet to falsely approve documents and thereby symbolically punctuating the end of John Paul’s reign.
+After the death of John Paul was confirmed, the Camerlengo removed the Fisherman’s Ring from John Paul’s finger, the ring the pope wears as a signet and seal to stamp documents.
+He crushed the ring with a silver hammer to prevent anyone else from using the signet to falsely approve documents- thereby symbolically punctuating the end of John Paul’s reign.

 Apparently in years past the papal apartment had been looted after a pope’s death.
-(NPR) So the Papal Apartment is cordoned off and sealed with a wax seal, beginning the 9 days of mourning, of which on each of the days a different Cardenal presides over the public funeral rite for the Holy Father.
+Now the papal apartment is cordoned off and sealed with a wax seal, beginning the 9 days of mourning.
+On each of these days, a different Cardinal presides over the public funeral rite for the Holy Father.

-To prepare the body of John Paul the traditional morticians of the The Holy See were not contacted as with the three previous Popes.
-But a local Roman doctor, Dr. Giovanni Arcudi was. and had the body washed and prepared.
+To prepare the body of John Paul, the traditional morticians of the The Holy See were not contacted, as they were with the three previous Popes.
+A local Roman doctor, Dr. Giovanni Arcudi was instead, and he had the body washed and prepared.
 The body was not embalmed.

 Burial Process for a Pope

-A Pope must be buried between the 4th and 6th day after his death.
-During much ceremony his body was placed in three consecutive coffins, as is tradition.
+A pope must be buried between the 4th and 6th day after his death.
+During much ceremony, John Paul’s body was placed in three consecutive coffins, as is tradition.

 The next coffin is made from zinc and is soldered shut.
-The zinc (traditionally lead) coffin signifies durability and was adorned with a simple cross, and a plaque inscribed with John Paul’s name and length of service.
+The zinc (traditionally lead) coffin signifies durability and is adorned with a simple cross, as well as a plaque inscribed with John Paul’s name and length of service.

-Finally these two coffins were placed inside a third made from walnut (traditionally elm) to signify the dignity of the Papacy, as Elm is rare in and around Rome.
-The final coffin was hammered shut with pure gold nails.
+Finally, these two coffins are placed inside a third made from walnut (traditionally elm) to signify the dignity of the papacy, as elm is rare in and around Rome.
+The final coffin is hammered shut with pure gold nails.